-Waiheke Island (New Zealand) is located in Hauraki Gulf and east of North Island.
+Waiheke Island (New Zealand) is located in the Hauraki Gulf and east of North Island.
 The gateway to the island is Matiatia Bay with its cruise ship and ferry terminal.
-Port Matiatia is approx 18 km (11 ml) from the ferry terminal in Auckland.
-Tarahiki Island is approx 3 km (2 ml) to the east.
+Port Matiatia is approx 18 km (11 mi) from the ferry terminal in Auckland.
+Tarahiki Island is approx 3 km (2 mi) to the east.

 Waiheke Island is Hauraki's second-largest isle (after Great Barrier Island) and also the most populated - with permanent population over 9,000 plus around 3,500 residents owning second or holiday homes.

 In 2015, the Australia-based travel guide Lonely Planet ranked Waiheke Island the world's 5th "best destination to visit in 2016".
 In 2016, the international magazine Conde Nast Traveler ranked the island 4th in its list of "30 Best Islands in the World".

 The island has west-east length 19 km (12 mi), width ranging 1-10 km (0,5-6 mi), total land area 92 km2 (36 mi2), coastline length 134 km (83 mi), including sand beaches 40 km (25 mi), highest elevation point (Maunganui) 231 m (758 ft).
 Among the largest and most popular beaches are:

 - Oneroa Beach (island's main, on the northern side of Oneroa Town) has BBQ facilities, public toilets, swing for kids.

 - Little Oneroa Beach (east end of Oneroa Beach) has BBQ facilities, public toilets, kids' playground.

 - Palm Beach has public toilets and showers, BBQ facilities, kids' playground.

 - Little Palm Beach is a nude beach at the west end of Palm Beach.

 - Blackpool Beach is popular for sea kayaking and windsurfing.